California State Capitol

 Senator Bates, who opposed the bill, spoke at length about her career as a social worker in South LA and other low-income areas and said that SB-50 would seriously augment gentrification and displacement of existing residents.

 Senate Bill 50 will continue to be refined and head to the California Senate Governance and Finance Committee, which will vote on the bill on April 24th.
 Marin’s representative, Senator Mike McGuire, is Chair of the Senate Governance and Finance Committee.

 About Senate Bill 50

 Senate Bill 50 would allow developers to build much denser, taller housing near major transit stops and “high-quality” bus corridors as well as within high-income areas that are close to jobs and schools.
 This would be accomplished by exempting "transit-rich housing projects" and “job-rich housing projects” from local regulations concerning zoning, density, floor area ratio, setbacks, design guidelines, and parking requirements.
-The bill would also mandate that minimum height limits of such housing range from 45 to 55 feet (5 to 7 stories) OR from 75 to 85 feet (9 to 10 stories) if the State Density Bonus is applied.
+The bill would also mandate that, for housing near major transit stops, minimum height limits range from 45 to 55 feet (5 to 7 stories) OR from 75 to 85 feet (9 to 10 stories) if the State Density Bonus is applied.
 Immense developments could be approved in single family neighborhoods with hardly any public input.

 Reasons To Oppose Senate Bill 50

 - Senate Bill 50 would pose a significant threat to local control, democracy, and public engagement.
 The bill ignores regional differences.
 It would override local land use plans and regulations and eviscerate decades of careful planning.
 Local planning efforts (general plans and zoning ordinances) encourage public engagement and are much better than the State at determining where and how much housing growth should occur.
 Local planning efforts are also better at anticipating necessary government services such as water, sewer, utilities, schools and traffic flow;